ashutoshmjain/gita/src/mathuraChap10.md

 A notification for the overdue bill showed up on Fairy's phone.
 After clearing the bills, she summoned her old Model X. The friend had the latest iteration - they call it Model ∑ - it could drive in three modes - on roads, water and air.

 Angel hopped on to the driver seat.
-Two friends put on sleek headsets on the back - "Vision Pro 14" - the latest combined spatial platform from  Apple, Google and Meta.
-Almost a decade back the trio decided not to fight each other for the same cohorts of customers.
-They came up with single unified computing platform - Apple did hardware, Google did the operating system and payments; and Meta built the experiences.
-All computing was an interactive experience - education, work, entertainment, and most importantly building new experiences.
+Two friends put on sleek headsets on the back - "Vision Pro 14" - the latest combined spatial computing platform from  Apple, Google and Meta.
+Almost a decade back the trio decided not to fight each other for the same customer cohorts.
+They came up with single unified computing platform - Apple did hardware; Google did the operating system ; and Meta built the experiences.
+Most of the consumer computing was an interactive experience - education, work, entertainment, and building new experiences.
 It was the height of centralization but it worked, unlike the one from the "decentralized resistance" that had no sense of smell.

 Angel navigated them to a locale built at the dawn of the civilization - the sequence of separation.
 They could see `Matsya` riding her boat as she waved good bye to `Maharishi`, and her year old.
 She had tears in her eyes.
 And once again, she had no clue what to expect!
 What is it that `Maharishi` wanted her to experience and what actions she was supposed to take?
 Would she get lucky or would she fail `Maharishi`? - and her son!
 She felt pressure of separation building as if it was a test destiny so carefully planned for her.
 Tears roll up when we don't understand what we are feeling!